cap-js-community/cds-cucumber/docs/DEBUGGING.md

 ## Browser

-VSCode offers attaching and debugging of browser sessions.
+VSCode offers attaching to and debugging of browser sessions.
 Add a new launch configuration as follows:

 File: ./.vscode/launch.json